Amdocs (NASDAQ:DOX) Stock Rating Upgraded by BidaskClub

-Amdocs (NASDAQ:DOX) was upgraded by equities research analysts at BidaskClub from a “strong sell” rating to a “sell” rating in a research report issued on Monday, BidAskClub reports.
+Amdocs (NASDAQ:DOX) was upgraded by stock analysts at BidaskClub from a “strong sell” rating to a “sell” rating in a note issued to investors on Sunday, BidAskClub reports.

-DOX has been the topic of a number of other research reports.
-ValuEngine upgraded shares of Amdocs from a “sell” rating to a “hold” rating in a research note on Friday, November 6th.
-JPMorgan Chase & Co. upgraded shares of Amdocs from a “neutral” rating to an “overweight” rating and set a $75.00 price target on the stock in a research report on Wednesday, November 11th.
-Finally, Oppenheimer restated a “buy” rating and issued a $75.00 price target on shares of Amdocs in a research report on Wednesday, August 12th.
-One investment analyst has rated the stock with a sell rating, two have assigned a hold rating and three have given a buy rating to the company.
-Amdocs currently has a consensus rating of “Hold” and an average target price of $75.00.
+Other equities analysts also recently issued research reports about the company.
+Oppenheimer reiterated a “buy” rating and set a $75.00 price objective on shares of Amdocs in a research report on Wednesday, August 12th.
+JPMorgan Chase & Co. upgraded Amdocs from a “neutral” rating to an “overweight” rating and set a $75.00 price objective on the stock in a research report on Wednesday, November 11th.
+Finally, ValuEngine upgraded Amdocs from a “sell” rating to a “hold” rating in a research report on Friday, November 6th.
+One research analyst has rated the stock with a sell rating, two have issued a hold rating and three have issued a buy rating to the company.
+Amdocs has a consensus rating of “Hold” and a consensus target price of $75.00.

-A number of institutional investors have recently bought and sold shares of DOX.
-Private Advisor Group LLC acquired a new position in Amdocs in the 2nd quarter worth approximately $26,000.
-Dupont Capital Management Corp boosted its stake in Amdocs by 99.7% in the 3rd quarter.
-Dupont Capital Management Corp now owns 703 shares of the technology company’s stock worth $40,000 after purchasing an additional 351 shares during the period.
-RMR Wealth Builders acquired a new position in Amdocs in the 2nd quarter worth approximately $42,000.
-WASHINGTON TRUST Co boosted its stake in Amdocs by 70.6% in the 2nd quarter.
-WASHINGTON TRUST Co now owns 923 shares of the technology company’s stock worth $55,000 after purchasing an additional 382 shares during the period.
-Finally, Morgan Dempsey Capital Management LLC boosted its stake in Amdocs by 33.4% in the 3rd quarter.
-Morgan Dempsey Capital Management LLC now owns 1,074 shares of the technology company’s stock worth $62,000 after purchasing an additional 269 shares during the period.
-84.00% of the stock is owned by hedge funds and other institutional investors.
+A number of large investors have recently bought and sold shares of DOX.
+Nordea Investment Management AB grew its stake in shares of Amdocs by 117.2% in the second quarter.
+Nordea Investment Management AB now owns 6,898,500 shares of the technology company’s stock valued at $417,704,000 after buying an additional 3,722,233 shares in the last quarter.
+FMR LLC grew its stake in shares of Amdocs by 13.6% in the second quarter.
+FMR LLC now owns 15,522,539 shares of the technology company’s stock valued at $945,011,000 after buying an additional 1,855,663 shares in the last quarter.
+LSV Asset Management grew its stake in shares of Amdocs by 44.9% in the second quarter.
+LSV Asset Management now owns 5,125,823 shares of the technology company’s stock valued at $312,060,000 after buying an additional 1,587,293 shares in the last quarter.
+Alyeska Investment Group L.P. acquired a new stake in shares of Amdocs in the second quarter valued at $45,595,000.
+Finally, Prudential Financial Inc. grew its stake in shares of Amdocs by 3,507.6% in the second quarter.
+Prudential Financial Inc. now owns 663,080 shares of the technology company’s stock valued at $40,369,000 after buying an additional 644,700 shares in the last quarter.
+Institutional investors own 84.00% of the company’s stock.

 Amdocs Limited, through its subsidiaries, provides software and services to the communications, cable and satellite, entertainment, media industry, and other service providers worldwide.
 The company offers amdocsONE, a line of services, including offer end-to-end systems integration, managed, testing, data and intelligence, cloud, digital business operations, and consulting services that address various service provider business imperatives, including consumer experience and monetization, media and digital services, enterprise and connected society, open cloud networks, new domains and disruptions, and services and hybrid operations.